 It has also contributed to it becoming the most hacked platform on the web.

 Hardly a week goes by without news stories reporting another phishing scam going viral.
 Hackers create bots to scour the web, identify thousands of hackable sites, then create fake bank, branded customer service or eCommerce login pages on those sites.
 They then use the mail program on those servers to send out millions of emails luring unsuspecting recipients to those pages to enter personal or credit card information where it's harvested and used for criminal purposes.

 According to a 2016 study done by a leading website security analysis firm*, 78 percent of those hacked websites ran on WordPress.
 Joomla! was a distant second with 14%, 5% were running on Magento, 2% ran on Drupal.
 Concrete5 didn't even show up.

-Trivera requires that whenever a client of ours insists that we build their site on Wordpress (usually against our recommendation) that they have a service agreement that assures that we'll apply security patches immediately upon their release.
+Trivera requires any client of ours who insists that we build their site on Wordpress (usually against our recommendation) to have a service agreement that has us apply security patches immediately upon their release.
 Because we've learned from history, that agreement always also includes support provisions for mitigating hack attacks.

 Whenever I check my spam folder to make sure a legitimate email hasn't ended up there, I find several emails that have been sent by a WordPress site attempting to get me to go there and either enter my information or get infected by a trojan.
 Just last week, I found two more, which provided me with the impetus for this blog.
 One was running an older version of Wordpress with a widely known vulnerability (see image below).